Georg Baselitz: Style

 In the 1970s, Baselitz became famous for his upside-down images.
 He is seen as a revolutionary painter as he draws the viewer's attention to his works by making them think and sparking their interest.
 The subjects of the paintings do not seem to be as significant as the work's visual insight.
-Throughout his career, Baselitz has varied his style, ranging from layering substances to his style, since the 1990s, which focuses more on lucidity and smooth changes.
-His drawings and paintings of the past ten years show the artist revisiting, correcting, and varying his earlier work.
-Self-reflection goes hand in hand with an insouciant and surprisingly unfettered graphic style.
+In his artmaking after the 1970s, Baselitz varied his aesthetic creation, ranging from layering substances to his style itself.
+Then from the 1990s on, he focused more on lucidity and smooth changes.
+His drawings and paintings from the final decade show the artist revisiting, correcting, and varying his earlier work.
+His self-reflection can be seen as going hand in hand with an insouciant and surprisingly unfettered graphic style.

 Controversy

-Baselitz's disparaging remarks about women artists have earned him a reputation as a sexist, and he has been accused of reinforcing gender bias in the art world.
+Baselitz's disparaging remarks about women artists earned him a reputation as a sexist, and he was accused of reinforcing gender bias in the art world.

 Art market

-Baselitz highest selling painting was Mit Roter Fahne (With Red Flag) (1965), who sold by £7,471,250 ($9,099,982), at Sotheby's London, on 8 March 2017.
+Baselitz's highest selling painting currently is Mit Roter Fahne (With Red Flag) (1965), which sold for £7,471,250 (US$9,099,982), at Sotheby's London on 8 March 2017.

-The highest selling sculpture by the artist was Dresdner Frauen – Besuch aus Prag (Women of Dresden – Visit from Prague) (1990), a work of tempera on ash wood, who sold by $11,240,000, at Sotheby's New York, on 19 May 2022.
+The highest selling sculpture by the artist to date is Dresdner Frauen – Besuch aus Prag (Women of Dresden – Visit from Prague) (1990), a work of tempera on ash wood which sold for $11,240,000, at Sotheby's New York City on 19 May 2022.